dreamingindream/Vue-Project/README.md

 when u finish editing, press 'ESC' to quit insert-mode and go back to command-mode

-and then, press ':' to come to viewmode, press '!wq' to save and quit.
+and then, press ':' to come to viewmode, press 'wq' to save and quit.